robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-2-dns-spoofing.md

 layout: post
 published: false
 ---
 This is part 2 of a 4-part project to build a generic TCP proxy, capable of handling any TCP-based protocol, not just HTTP.
 In this part we're going to build a fake DNS server that runs on your laptop.
-We will configure your smartphone to use this fake DNS server whenever it needs to resolve a domain to an IP address.
-When your smartphone sends a DNS request to your laptop, asking for the IP address of our target app's domain (say, `targetapp.com`), our server will lie.
-Instead of returning the real IP address of our target domain, it will return the local IP address of your laptop.
+We will configure your smartphone to use this fake DNS server whenever it needs to resolve a hostname to an IP address.
+When your smartphone sends a DNS request to your laptop, asking for the IP address of our target app's hostname (say, `targetapp.com`), our server will lie.
+Instead of returning the real IP address of our target hostname, it will return the local IP address of your laptop.

 Your smartphone will trust our server's response, and will believe that the correct address for `targetapp.com` is your laptop's local IP.
 Whenever your smartphone wants to send `targetapp.com` some data, it will send it to your laptop, instead of the real TargetApp's servers.
 This will complete the first of the 4 hops that your smartphone's data must make through our proxy, described in more detail below in section 1.